GyaneshSamanta/Anthrobot/README.md

 # Team Anthrobot for RoboEx Hackathon🤖

+## Top 10 Teams at RoboEx Hackathon by VIT 2020

    Official Entry of Team Anthrobot, from SRM Institute of Science and Technology, Kattankulathur, to RoboEx Hackathon.

 ## Links to RoboEx Hacathon🔗